-Subject to this Schedule, a member holds office for the period (not exceeding 3 years) specified in the member’s instrument of appointment, but is eligible (if otherwise qualified) for reappointment.
+(1) Subject to this Schedule, a member holds office for the period (not exceeding 3 years) specified in the member’s instrument of appointment, but is eligible (if otherwise qualified) for reappointment.

+(2) However, a member’s term of office ends if the National Board to which the member was appointed is dissolved by a regulation made under section 31.

+[Clause 2 amended by No. 4 of 2018 s.
+94.]

 3. Remuneration

 A member is entitled to be paid such remuneration (including travelling and subsistence allowances) as the Ministerial Council may from time to time determine with respect to the member.